 Features of this dictionary

-Download our free dictionary (for Windows) and browse both the Ubykh-English and the English-Ubykh lists.
+Download our free dictionary (for Windows or Android) and browse both the Ubykh-English and the English-Ubykh lists.
 Look up a word, add or modify an entry, and learn words at your own rhythm from a personal learning list.
 Click here to learn more about the features or scroll down to download the program.
 An online version is also available, so you can browse the dictionary without downloading it.

 Scroll down to downloadClick to look up the Ubykh dictionary online